microsoft/vs-streamjsonrpc/doc/tracecontext.md

 When receiving requests, StreamJsonRpc sets the `ActivityId` property before dispatching the request.

+Note: StreamJsonRpc does not currently use the [`System.Diagnostics.Activity` API](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=netcore-3.1) from the [`System.Diagnostics.DiagnosticSource` NuGet package](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource).

 ## Usage

-StreamJsonRpc participates in and propagates trace context when the `JsonRpc.IsTraceContextEnabled` property is set to `true`.
+StreamJsonRpc participates in and propagates trace context when the `JsonRpc.TraceContextParentId` property is set to a non-default value.

 ### Include activity tracing information in `TraceSource`